evidhai/notes-techpechu-com/pages/CodeBuild.md

 - Artifacts
 	- Any files that generated as outcome post running build is called artificats
 	- In artificat section of buildspec file we declare what files are to be included under artifcat
 	- The artifacts can be uploaded to S3 .
-Refer
+Refer [How to here](https://docs.aws.amazon.com/codebuild/latest/userguide/sample-disable-artifact-encryption.html) #hands-on